 1. Trade credit insurance is provided by three main insurers in the UK – Atradius, Euler Hermes, and Coface.

-2. You can chose to take out insurance for all your customers, or only some of them – just your export customers, for example, or just your key customers.
+2. You can choose to take out insurance for all your customers, or only some of them – just your export customers, for example, or just your key customers.
 You can also choose the risks you want the insurance to cover too – from insolvency to commercial or political events and natural disasters.

 3. Premiums are paid annually and typically cost between 0.3% and 0.7% of the relevant turnover – your annual turnover if all your customers are being covered, or just the turnover of the customers you want to cover for.

 4. Insurers typically pay out 90% of the value of the loss suffered.